defensegrid/defensegrid.github.io/events.md

     <div class="row" id="page_filler">
         <div class="col s12">
             <p class="flow-text">
-                Events are a vital part of our clan.<br><br>
-                Go through our list of events and see if something fits you.
-If there aren't any, you can always chat us.<br>
+                Go through our list of unique events and see if something fits you.
+If there aren't any, you can always chat us<br>
             </p>
         </div>
     </div>